aws/aws-cdk-rfcs/text/0308-cli-advisories.md

 * Implementing a new internal REST service to manage the advisories.
 Overly complex for this use case.
 * Authoring the content directly on the GitHub issue.
-There is good way to implement an approval workflow that includes a human verification step.
+There is no good way to implement an approval workflow that includes a human verification step.

 On the distribution side: